austenc/habitgrid/README.md

 ## Done

+-   [x] Upgrade to Livewire 2.x and Laravel 8.x
+-   [x] Fix performance issue (it was debugbar + tooltip component having many views 😅)
+-   [x] Explore replacing some events with `$wire` / entangle
+-   [x] Convert habit controller to livewire components
 -   [x] Build habit create form
 -   [x] Build tooltip when hovering over a given day on the grid
 -   [x] Fix bug in grid display to sort by start of week (`startOfWeek()` in carbon?)